Jul

 Srebrenica, 30 Years, Witness

 Photo exhibition by Damir Šagolj marking the 30th anniversary of the genocide in Srebrenica.
 Featuring the author’s work spanning three decades.
-In partnership with the University of Sarajevo and Gallery 11/07/95.
+In partnership with the University of Sarajevo,Kultura na ulice 2025! and Gallery 11/07/95.
 Artist talk and walk-through.

 WARM Movie Nights

-World premiere.
-Israel’s War on Doctors exposes Israel’s systematic targeting of Palestinian healthcare workers and hospitals in Gaza.
-Followed by a discussion with the authors.
+Premiering at WARM, this documentary investigates the systematic targeting of Palestinian healthcare workers and hospitals in Gaza.
+Followed by a discussion with the filmmakers.

 Moderated by: Raul Gallego Abellan